FabianTauriello/FabianTauriello.github.io/_posts/project-update/2020-01-29-project-hiya-update-3.md

 <br>**Execution of the Server class**
 <br>![Server.java execution](../../../../images/Hiya/update3-server1.png)
-Here you can see that when the server is running, it waits for clients to connect.
+<br>Here you can see that when the server is running, it waits for clients to connect.
 After running the Server class, I ran three instances of the Client class, before stopping one of them (port 54803), and finally starting another two.

 <br>
 <hr>